-Post-Baccalaureate Certificate Plans Approved by the Board of Regents FAQ
+Post-Baccalaureate Certificate Plans Approved by the Board of Regents

 - How do I know if my post-baccalaureate certificate is governed by this policy?

 Students should contact their post-baccalaureate certificate program in order to confirm whether their certificate is governed by this policy.

 - Will my post-baccalaureate certificate be recorded on my transcript?

 Individual courses that you complete as part of your post-baccalaureate certificate will be recorded on your transcript.
 If your post-baccalaureate certificate has been officially approved by the Board of Regents, it will also be recorded on your transcript.

 - Can I include credits from my completed University post-baccalaureate certificate toward a subsequent University master's or doctoral degree?

 Yes, credits from a completed post-baccalaureate certificate program may be counted toward a subsequent master's or doctoral degree.
 The number of credits that may be counted is at the discretion of the degree-granting program.